Rockford Tannery, Rockford, Kent County

-The tannery was demolished in 2010 and 2011.
-During and subsequent to the demolition, the Michigan Department of Environment, Great Lakes, and Energy (EGLE) received complaints from a citizen group alleging several violations of the state environmental statute including nuisance air emissions, storm water violations, hazardous substance releases, solid waste violations, and violations of water quality rules.
+- The tannery was demolished in 2010 and 2011.
+During and subsequent to the demolition, EGLE received complaints from a citizen group alleging several violations of the state environmental statute including nuisance air emissions, storm water violations, hazardous substance releases, solid waste violations, and violations of water quality rules.

-In response to the allegations from the citizen group beginning in June 2010, EGLE staff from the Waste Management and Radiological Protection Division, Water Resources Division, Air Quality Division, Remediation and Redevelopment Division, and the Office of Criminal Investigations took numerous calls, met with representatives of the citizen group, conducted site inspections and followed up with representatives of Wolverine.
-EGLE was unable to find substantive violations.
+- In response to the allegations from the citizen group beginning in June 2010, EGLE staff from the Waste Management and Radiological Protection Division, Water Resources Division, Air Quality Division, Remediation and Redevelopment Division, and the Office of Criminal Investigations took numerous calls, met with representatives of the citizen group, conducted site inspections and followed up with representatives of Wolverine.
+EGLE was unable to find substantive violations at that time.

 - Wolverine conducted a post-demolition environmental investigation of soils and groundwater in 2011.